 2. We sail to let the people on Manus know that they are not forgotten and to express our solidarity.

-5. We aim to promote care for the land and care for the Ocean.
-Along our journey we have an opportunity to inform people via social media and personally about the conditions of the Ocean, fish life, plastic pollution, the Great Barrier Reef, climate change and other maritime issues.
-We stand for climate justice as we pass through areas affected by environmental issues in the Pacific.
+6. We aim to promote care for the land and care for the Ocean.
+Along our journey we want to inform people via social media and personally about the conditions of the Ocean, fish life, plastic pollution, the Great Barrier Reef, climate change and other maritime issues.
+We will stand with those fighting for climate justice as we pass through areas affected by environmental issues in the Pacific.

-An end to all mandatory and indefinite detention #closethecamps
+An end to all offshore processing and all mandatory and indefinite detention, offshore and onshore #closethecamps

-Freedom for aĺl asylum seekers and the right to seek asylum, including accepting the NZ offer unconditionally. #getthemfree
+Freedom for aĺl refugees and asylum seekers, including accepting the NZ offer of resettlement unconditionally

 Compensation to all survivors of Australia’s border regime for the trauma caused

-Decolonisation and respect for Indigenous sovereignty and the self-determination of all First Nations people in the Pacific region, including so-called Australia
+Decolonisation, compensation and genuine respect for Indigenous sovereignty and the self-determination of all First Nations people in the Pacific region, including so-called Australia